avanwinkle/masseffect2/README.md

 ## Additional Gameplay

 ### Lair of the Shadow Broker
 Drop the bank of targets to gather intel on the Shadow Broker and start this mini-wizard mode.
 Complete three banks to unlock the Vasir car chase, then follow the shots and defeat Vasir in combat to get the data disk.
-Complete additional drop banks to unlock Hagalaz and Storm the Shadow Broker's ship, defeating his mercenaries to meet him face-to-face in a two-ball battle.
+Complete additional drop banks to unlock Hagalaz, then storm the Shadow Broker's ship and defeat his mercenaries to meet him face-to-face in a high-stakes two-ball battle.

 ### Overlord
-Hit the Geth target banks to clear a station on Aite and hit the left ramp to lock a ball and disable the lockdown.
+Hit the Geth target banks to clear a station on Aite and hit the left ramp to lock a ball and disable the geth.
 When all three stations are complete the Overlord three-ball multiball begins—hit the glowing shots to build value, and watch out for the blinking lights of data upload shots.
 When they appear, no more value can be built until the uploads are destroyed.

 *This mission is only available prior to the Collector Ship mission*

 ### Arrival
-Hit the Batarian target banks to celar a path through Project Base and hit the left ramp to lock a ball and get the station online.
+Hit the Batarian target banks to clear a path through Project Base and hit the left ramp to lock a ball and get the station online.
 When all three systems are restored the Arrival three-ball multiball begins—hit the lit shots to build value and the pulsing shot for multipliers as the station heads towards Alpha.
 Watch out for the timer and make sure to hit the escape shot before time runs out!

 *This mission is only available after the Collector Ship mission*